 1840

-Henrich Band, a music teacher and bandmaster from Krefeld on Rhine, learns Uhlig’s concertina and tries to play it in his town band.
-The instrument is now square with 27 or 28 buttons.
+Henrich Band, a music teacher and bandmaster from Krefeld on Rhine, Germany, learns Uhlig’s concertina and tries to play it in his town band.
 Band continues to look for ways to improve the instrument for orchestral use.

 1844

 Charles Wheatstone receives a patent for “An Improved Concertina,” a detailed design for an instrument similar to those produced today.
 The patent covered various duet keyboard systems and also included other features like the ability to tune the reeds externally with a watch key and plucking the reeds to make them speak faster.
-Wheatstone’s instruments played the same note press or draw.
-His patent covered a flap valve arrangement that allowed the same reed to be used for either movement of the bellows.
-It directed the air to pass through the reed in the same direction for press or draw.
+His patent covered a flap valve arrangement that allowed the same reed to be used for either pushing or drawing the bellows, playing the same note in both directions.

 1846

-Henrich Band produces and markets an improved version of Uhlig’s concertina.
+Henrich Band produces and markets an improved version of Carl Friedrich Uhlig‘s instrument.
 The new design has 50 buttons and he called it a Band-Union concertina because his family and relatives were all involved in creating it.
 The number of buttons gradually increases over the next thirty years to 53, 56, 64 and finally 65 (the 130-key bandoneon).

 1849

-Carl Friedrich Zimmermann of Carlsfeld, Saxony introduces the Carlsfelder concertina, based on the earlier chemnitzer concertina of Carl Friedrich Uhlig.
+Carl Friedrich Zimmermann of Carlsfeld, Saxony, Germany, introduces the Carlsfelder concertina which is based on the earlier work of Carl Friedrich Uhlig.
 Zimmermann unveiled his instrument at the 1849 Industrial Exhibition in Paris, France.

 1851